xpple/SeedMapper/README.md

    ```
    You should find the Java bindings in `src/main/java/com/github/cubiomes`.

-Lastly, you can also consult the [GitHub Actions workflow file](https://github.com/xpple/SeedMapper/blob/master/.github/workflows/build.yml), which contains build instructions for each major OS.
+Lastly, you can also consult the [GitHub Actions workflow file](https://github.com/xpple/SeedMapper/blob/master/.github/workflows/build.yml), which contains complete build instructions for each major OS.